ciscops/cisco-cyber-vision/README.md

 The notices referring to your personal safety and to your property damage are highlighted in the manual by a safety alert symbol described below.
 These notices are graded according to the degree of danger.

 ![Warning](images/warn.gif)

+**Warning**

+Indicates risks that involve industrial network safety or production failure that could possibly result in personal injury or severe property damage if proper precautions are not taken.

 ![Important](images/note.gif)

+**Important**

+Indicates risks that could involve property or Cisco equipment damage and minor personal injury if proper precautions are not taken.

 ![Note](images/note.gif)

+**Note**

+Indicates important information on the product described in the documentation to which attention should be paid.

 ## Overview